outstand/docker-compose-buildkite-plugin/README.md

 ### `build-alias` (optional, build only)

-Other docker-compose services that should be aliased to the main service that was built.
-This is for when different docker-compose services share the same prebuilt image.
+Other docker compose services that should be aliased to the main service that was built.
+This is for when different docker compose services share the same prebuilt image.

 ### `args` (optional, build and run only)